Arlind Ajeti: Frosinone

-On 24 November 2015, after six months as a free agent following the ending of his contract at Basel, Ajeti signed a contract until the end of the season with the newly promoted Serie A side Frosinone.
-He was given the vacant number 93, a number which he choose due to his year of birth.
-He was presented to the media two days later, where he said that playing in Serie A was a "dream come true", and thanked the club for giving him this opportunity.
+On 24 November 2015, after six months as a free agent following the expiration of his contract with Basel, Ajeti signed a contract until the end of the season with newly promoted Serie A side Frosinone.
+He was assigned the squad number 93, corresponding to his year of birth, and was presented to the media two days later.

-He was called up for his first game on 6 December 2015, against Chievo Verona at the Stadio Matusa where he was an unused substitute.
-He finally made his debut against Sassuolo on 6 January when he was involved in an own goal but he scored too in that match.
+He received his first call-up on 6 December 2015 for the match against Chievo Verona at the Stadio Matusa, remaining an unused substitute.
+He made his debut on 6 January 2016 against Sassuolo, starting the match and scoring an own goal in the 22nd minute before later netting Frosinone's second goal in an eventual 2–2 draw.